 Personal Update

 My wife had the idea to make a special lunch from the foods the mouse eats in Mouse Mess.
-Tommy is a picky eater, but he loves the book.
-We made the meal, and Tommy loved it!
+Our second born is a picky eater, but he loves the book.
+We made the meal, and he loved it!
 Since every book is written by a regular person who needs to know their work made a difference, we even took photos to send to the author, Linnea Riley.

 But when we looked up Linnea Riley, we discovered she had passed away from cancer a few years ago.
 We couldn’t share our joy and gratitude with her.